Menu

 November - Mental Health

-December - (open to all Black UU women religious professionals, not just seminarians)
+December - Special Guest, Takiyah Nur Amin, MFA, PhD celebrates Kwanzza with us (open to all Black UU women religious professionals, not just seminarians)

 January - Caregiving: Parents/Parenting/Mentorship